jackiecstro/jackiecstro/README.md

 ## 👋 About Me

-Hi, I’m **Jackelyn Castro** — a recent graduate from the **University of Virginia** with a Bachelors in **Applied Statistics** and a minor in **Sociology**.
+Hi, I’m **Jackelyn Castro** — a recent graduate from the **University of Virginia** with a Bachelor's in **Applied Statistics** and a minor in **Sociology**.
 I’m passionate about using data to understand complex social issues and help create more equitable, inclusive systems.

-🔍 I love working on projects that combine:
+I enjoy working on projects that combine:
 - **Data science + social impact**
 - **Research + communication**
 - **Analytics + storytelling**